 A virtual guided tour of the Pink Palace in Jaipur

-Now that we know the City Palace Jaipur history, let us continue our virtual tour of the Pink Palace aka City Palace Jaipur with a focus on its splendid architecture.
+Now that we know the Jaipur Palace’s history, and its location inside the walled city of Jaipur, let us continue our virtual tour of the Pink Palace aka City Palace Jaipur with a focus on its splendid architecture.

 Entrance Gates of the Jaipur City Palace